Our program focuses on 14 prestigious scholarships.

 The Schwarzman is for U.S. and non-U.S. citizens under the age of 28 who are seniors, graduate/professional students, and graduates.
 The Schwarzman fully funds one year of graduate study leading to a degree in public policy, economics and business, or international studies at Tsinghua University, China.
 Prior knowledge of Mandarin is not required and Mandarin classes are included in the coursework.
 All coursework is taught in English.

 Priority Deadline: June 1, 2018 Campus Deadline: August 21, 2018

 The Marshall is for U.S. citizens with an undergraduate GPA of at least 3.7.
 Seniors, graduate/professional students, and graduates are eligible to apply within two years of their undergraduate graduation.
 The Marshall fully funds one to three years of study leading to a degree at any British university.

 Campus Deadline: August 21, 2018

 The Mitchell is for U.S. citizens under the age of 30.
 The Mitchell fully funds one year of postgraduate study in the Republic of Ireland or Northern Ireland.

 The Knight-Hennessy is for U.S. and non-U.S. citizens who are seniors or earned their undergraduate degree within the past four years.
-The Knight-Hennessy fully funds one to three years of study leading to a graduate or professional degree at Stanford University.
-All applicants also must apply directly to Stanford.
+The Knight-Hennessy fully funds two to five years of study leading to a graduate or professional degree at Stanford University.
+All applicants must apply directly to Stanford as well.

 The Gates Cambridge is for U.S. and non-U.S. citizens who are seniors, graduate/professional students, and graduates.
 The Gates Cambridge fully funds one to four years of study leading to a degree at Cambridge University, England.
 All applicants must apply directly to Cambridge as a graduate student and fill out the supplemental portion of the application to the Cambridge Trusts to be considered for the fellowship.